 1.19.
 Section 2 describes the various phases of a nuclear or radiological emergency.
 The section focuses on the concept of the 'transition phase' and the meaning of the termination of a nuclear or radiological emergency and the beginning of either a planned exposure situation or an existing exposure situation.
 Section 3 states the primary objective of terminating a nuclear or radiological emergency and elaborates on the general and specific prerequisites that need to be met to terminate an emergency.
 Section 3 also provides generic guidance on the time frames in which a nuclear or radiological emergency is to be terminated.
 Section 4 describes the arrangements to be made at the preparedness stage, as part of the overall emergency preparedness, to facilitate the implementation of activities in the transition phase that will enable the termination of the emergency.
 The Appendix provides considerations for adapting or lifting protective actions and other response actions during the transition phase.
-Annex I provides case studies of several past nuclear or radiological emergencies that need to be considered when justifying and optimizing the protection strategy at the national level.
+Annex I provides case studies of several past nuclear or radiological emergencies that support the guidance and recommendations provided in this Safety Guide.
+Annex II presents factors that need to be considered when justifying and optimizing the protection strategy at the national level.